Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Discussion

-The primary limitations of this analysis are twofold.
-First, the generation of realistic sky maps is computationally intensive, particularly for larger model sizes or higher-resolution maps.
+One limitation of this analysis is that the generation of realistic sky maps is computationally intensive, particularly for larger model sizes or higher-resolution maps.
 In this work, we use maps with a resolution of $n_{\text{side}} = 1024$, whereas the native Planck resolution is $n_{\text{side}} = 2048$.
-Generating maps at full Planck resolution would significantly increase both the computational time and storage requirements due to the beam convolution and map synthesis steps.
-Moreover, training the neural network on such high-resolution data would further exacerbate the computational demands.
+Generating maps at the full Planck resolution would substantially increase both computation time and storage requirements, primarily because of the beam convolution and map synthesis steps.
+In addition, training the neural network on data at this resolution would further intensify the computational load.
+For the polarization analysis, we have restricted ourselves to E-mode polarization and to three frequency bands, constrained by available computational resources.
+Including all frequency maps and both polarization modes would enable us to investigate polarization leakage and assess whether our neural network–based method can effectively mitigate it.
+However, such comprehensive studies are computationally expensive and have therefore been postponed to future work.

-Second, in our real beam analysis, we have used a single beam profile (corresponding to the $143$,GHz channel) for all frequency channels.
-While this simplifies the analysis, a more realistic approach would involve using channel-specific Planck beam profiles for each frequency band, which could improve the accuracy and fidelity of the foreground cleaning and beam deconvolution process.

 Future improvements to the neural network should focus on enhancing performance beyond $l \approx 1000$ under realistic beam conditions.
-While exploring model quantization or pruning could address computational efficiency, and advanced training algorithms might reduce runtime, the core challenge lies in improving high-$l$ fidelity.
+While implementing model quantization or pruning could address computational efficiency, and advanced training algorithms might reduce runtime, the core challenge lies in improving high-$l$ fidelity.
 This could involve enhancing the model architecture (e.g., incorporating attention mechanisms, exploring different convolutional approaches suited for deconvolution tasks), refining the loss function to be more sensitive to high-$l$ power spectrum features, or developing multi-stage refinement processes.

 These findings underscore the crucial need to balance reconstruction quality with computational feasibility and, critically, to develop deep learning models robust to realistic observational effects like beam convolution.
 Achieving accurate recovery of cosmological information encoded at smaller angular scales ($l > 1000$) remains a key area for future work in applying neural networks to CMB analysis.